Christians and Catholics alike are familiar with Matthew 25:34–36, which reads:

 Then shall the king say to them that shall be on his right hand: Come, ye blessed of my Father, possess you the kingdom prepared for you from the foundation of the world.
 For I was hungry, and you gave me to eat; I was thirsty, and you gave me to drink; I was a stranger, and you took me in: Naked, and you covered me: sick, and you visited me: I was in prison, and you came to me.

-So when it comes to donating money to charitable organizations, they readily open their wallets.
+So when it comes to donating money to charitable organizations, most Christians and Catholics readily open their wallets.
 Unfortunately, the donated monies rarely reach the intended target.

 Take the Missionaries of Charity, founded by Mother Teresa, for example.
 According to MailOnline, doctors visiting some of the missions in Calcutta “observed a significant lack of hygiene, even unfit conditions, as well as a shortage of actual care, inadequate food, and no painkillers.”